-Prerequisites: minimum 15 years of age, Bronze Cross, and Lifesaving Society Standard First Aid (need not be current) or Standard First Aid from one of these approved agencies.
+Prerequisites: Minimum 15 years of age.
+Bronze Cross certification and Lifesaving Society Standard First Aid (need not be current) or SFA from one of these approved agencies.

 First aid prerequisite: When a candidate uses a first aid certification from an approved agency (other than the Lifesaving Society) as a prerequisite, a photocopy of the approved-agency certification card must accompany the Lifesaving Society test sheets.
 The Society will not issue the National Lifeguard award if this proof of prerequisite is missing.
 Affiliates are requested to notify National Lifeguard candidates of this requirement in their promotional materials and at registration locations.